 If an infectious cat (URI, ringworm or other infectious condition) is inadvertently handled during the flow of healthy cats through the clinic, all station staff must change their gloves, and the table drapes must be replaced before handling or treating healthy cats.

 * Position requires rabies vaccination.

-The Surgery Transporter collects the prepped cats from the Surgery Prep Station, delivers them to the Spay or Neuter Stations for surgery and transfers cats from the Spay Station to the Vaccinations Station when surgery is finished.
+The Surgery Transporter collects the prepped cats and the corresponding medical record from the shelf between Surgery and the Surgery Prep Station, monitor the cats while on the shelves awaiting an available surgeon, delivers them to the Spay or Neuter Stations for surgery, and transfers cats from the Spay Station to the Vaccinations Station when surgery is finished.

 The Spay Surgeons perform flank spays on lactating females and perform midline spays on all other females as well as neuters on cryptorchid males.